dsaidgovsg/terraform-modules/modules/nomad-vault-integration/README.md

 You must have Terraformed the [core](../core) module first.
 In addition, you must have at least initialised and unsealed the Vault servers.

+Make sure you have properly configured Vault with the appropriate [authentication methods](https://www.vaultproject.io/docs/auth/index.html) so that your users can authenticate with Vault to get the necessary tokens and credentials.

 Your Vault instances must also have the appropriate [IAM policy](https://www.vaultproject.io/docs/auth/aws.html#recommended-vault-iam-policy) applied to them.
 Otherwise, the instances cannot perform verification with the AWS API.